 As a general rule, claims are reviewed in “first in, first out” order based on the date the compensation claim was submitted.
 For claims submitted after August 1, 2016, this is the date the Claim Form was submitted.
 This means the VCF prioritizes claims that have been waiting longer before beginning review of newer submissions.

 The VCF continues to shorten the timeframe needed to decide a claim and is working towards issuing determinations within one year of submission of the claim form or amendment (assuming all information needed to process the claim has been submitted).
-Claims filed in mid-2018 are now receiving award decisions, while claims filed in late-2018 are under review, and claims filed in early 2019 will come under review soon.
+The Claim Review Timeline graphic below reflects the most current status of claims in review.

 Please remember that each VCF claim is individually reviewed and calculated, with some of the more complex claims taking significantly longer to complete.
 This is particularly true of claims filed for victims who died of a 9/11-related condition.
 These claims require the submission and review of a substantial amount of information and documentation in order for the award to be calculated.
 In addition to information from third parties that includes details of pensions, life insurance, and Social Security Survivors Benefits (as examples), the VCF must also review information on dependents, employer benefits, and confirm the legal authority of the Personal Representative who filed the claim.